 Advantages of partnering with PRO Partner Group

 Oman’s Ministry of Commerce and Industry will bring a new law into force as of January 2020, which aims to make Oman an attractive investment environment.
-The introduction of this law comes as a move to ensure the stability of foreign investment in the country.
-The new Law has several incentives and advantages for foreign investments so to encourage their flow and stability in the Sultanate, as they have an impact on economic development.
+The introduction of this law, which has several incentives and advantages for foreign investors, is intended to encourage the flow of investment and increase economic stability and development in the sultanate.

 Book a call with one of our company formation specialists.